Likely, California

-Likely (formerly, South Fork) is a census-designated place in Modoc County, California.
-It is located near the South Fork of the Pit River, 18 mi south of the county seat of Alturas, at an elevation of 4449 ft.
+Likely (formerly, South Fork) is a census-designated place in Modoc County, California, United States.
+It is located near the south fork of the Pit River, 18 mi south of the county seat of Alturas, at an elevation of 4449 ft.
 Its population is 53 as of the 2020 census, down from 63 at the time of the 2010 census.
 Located 6 mi north-northwest of Likely Mountain, it is somewhat sheltered from prevailing southwesterly winds, and its microclimate is noticeably drier and less stormy than surrounding areas.
 The ZIP Code for the community is 96116.